-7 years scaling distributed cloud infrastructure at DigitalOcean — now seeking to bring that engineering depth to EdTech and tools that help kids learn.
+After 7 years scaling distributed cloud infrastructure at DigitalOcean, I am now seeking to bring that engineering experience to a new professional opportunity.

 I'm Gooi — pronounced "gooey" — a Senior Software Engineer with 7 years of production experience scaling distributed systems at DigitalOcean.
 I began my programming journey through mastery-based learning at Launch School, which gave me a deep appreciation for pedagogy that meets learners where they are.

-Alongside my engineering career, I've been an active member of the live coding music community, contributing open-source tooling to Strudel, a music-patterning code editor used in workshops and creative learning environments.
-I've hosted workshops on music theory and sound design — finding real joy in making complex ideas feel approachable.
+Alongside my engineering career, I contribute open-source tooling to Strudel, a music-patterning code editor, and host workshops on topics such as music theory and sound design — because I love making complex ideas feel approachable.

-RFC-driven development, load testing, log analytics, mentorship, operational excellence
+Load testing, graphing and aggregating logs for analytics, mentorship, operational excellence

 Became mentor to 3 team members, focused on improving VIP escalation workflows and overall time-to-resolution for high-tier customer incidents.